John Mayer: Major label and commercial success (2000–2004)

 Heavier Things, Mayer's second album, was released in 2003 to generally favorable reviews.
 Rolling Stone, Allmusic, and Blender all gave positive, although reserved, feedback.
 The album was commercially successful, and while it did not sell as well as Room for Squares, it peaked at number one on the US Billboard 200 chart.
-The song "Daughters" won the 2005 Grammy for Song of the Year, and reached #1 on the Billboard Adult Pop Songs chart and #19 on the Billboard Hot 100.
+The song "Daughters" won the 2005 Grammy for Song of the Year, and reached No. 1 on the Billboard Adult Pop Songs chart and No. 19 on the Billboard Hot 100.
 He dedicated the award to his grandmother, Annie Hoffman, who had died in May 2004.
 He also won Best Male Pop Vocal Performance.
 On February 9, 2009, Mayer told Ellen DeGeneres that he thought he should not have won the Grammy for Song of the year because he thought that Alicia Keys' "If I Ain't Got You" was the better song.
 Because of this, he removed the top half of the Grammy and gave it to Keys, and kept the bottom part for himself.
 At the 37th Annual Songwriters Hall of Fame Induction Ceremony in 2006, Mayer received the Hal David Starlight Award.

 Mayer again recorded live concerts across seven nights of his U.S. tour in 2004.
 These recordings were released to the iTunes Store under the title As/Is, indicating that the errors were included along with the good moments.
 A few months later, a "best of" CD was compiled from the As/Is nights.
 The album included a previously unreleased cover of Marvin Gaye's song "Inner City Blues (Make Me Wanna Holler)", featuring a solo from Mayer's supporting act—jazz and blues turntablist DJ Logic.
 The album covers of the As/Is releases feature drawings of anthropomorphic bunnies.